How K-12 Facilities Impact Student Learning and Health

-School administrators spend countless hours trying to keep their facilities in top shape through maintenance, regular inspections and other preventative tasks and it can be a lot and detract from prescribed roles and responsibilities.
-Students and the educational community-at-large benefit from positive environments, particularly in terms of student health and learning.
-Schools have a duty to do everything they can to promote a healthy learning environment, and facilities management is a weighty component of that.
+School administrators spend countless hours trying to keep their facilities in the best possible shape through routine maintenance and regular inspections, and other preventative tasks.
+While these efforts detract from the role they were hired to do, the upkeep is vitally important.
+Students and the educational community-at-large benefit from positive surroundings, particularly student health and learning.
+Schools have a responsibility to do everything they can to promote a healthy learning environment, and proactive facilities management is an integral component.

-The well-being of both students and staff is a top priority, so if facilities don’t support that, these individuals suffer.
-There are many parts of the educational process that rely on having a comfortable, safe environment; for example, temperature and lighting.
-If the temperature is too hot or cold or the lighting is harsh and uncomfortable, students may become frustrated and struggle to focus, and teachers may have a difficult time conducting lessons and become easily frustrated.
-Ensuring a safe, positive and beneficial school environment can help you keep students, teachers, and staff work at their best and drive more positive attitudes about the school as a whole.
+The well-being of students and staff is a top priority.
+When facilities undermine this, performance suffers.
+Many parts of the educational process rely on comfortable, safe settings.
+If the temperature is too hot or cold, for example, or the lighting is too dark or too bright, students may become frustrated and struggle to focus.
+Teachers may have a difficult time conducting lessons and get frustrated.

 School Facilities and Student Health

 Researchers have found that the quality of school facilities impact student learning.
 Students focus better when they’re comfortable, are more likely to attend classes, and may be less likely to become ill.
 These qualities all come from classrooms that have proper ventilation, are well-lit, and maintain efficient cleaning schedules.
 Students who aren’t distracted or uncomfortable due to environmental factors are students who can remain attentive and better retain information.